 Reducing possessions and commitments correlates to a reduction in distractions and therefore less physical – and mental – clutter.
 As you simplify your life and remove distractions, you create space to breathe and focus more carefully on what remains.

 Many of us are constantly switched on to multiple technologies: on average, we check our mobile phones every 12 minutes, causing further distractions and interruptions which affect our ability to concentrate.
-Choose to simplify life by limiting these interruptions: remove or reduce social media usage and switch off annoying pop-up notifications.
+Choose to simplify life and learn how to avoid distractions by limiting these interruptions: remove or reduce social media usage and switch off annoying pop-up notifications.

 6. Living a simple life helps the environment

-While the benefits of voluntary simplicity described here are clear for the individual, simple living also works for the wider environment.
-It’s been previously suggested that if everyone on Earth consumed as much as the average US citizen, four Earths would be needed to sustain them.
-Consuming less and having fewer possessions decreases the amount of waste a person produces.
+While the benefits of living simply described here are clear for the individual, the wider environment also benefits.
+It’s been previously suggested that if everyone on Earth consumed as much as the average US citizen, four Earths would be needed to sustain the population.
+So, consuming less and having fewer possessions decreases the amount of waste a person produces.

 In fact, there are many practical ways you can change you habits to live more simply and help the environment.
 Buying less clothes is a great place to start.
 Thanks to fast fashion, the textile industry is now one of the biggest environmental polluters and consumes energy throughout the supply chain.

-Humans consume 400 per cent more clothes than they did just two decades ago.
-About 80 billion pieces of clothing are consumed annually, and the U.S.A alone produces 11 million tons of textile waste each year.
-So, instead of buying cheap fashions, seek out more durable outfits that will last, and if they no longer fit, place unwanted clothes in a material recycling bin; never just throw them away.
+Indeed, humans consume 400 per cent more clothes than they did just two decades ago.
+About 80 billion pieces of clothing are consumed annually, and the US alone produces 11 million tons of textile waste each year.
+So, instead of buying cheap fashions, seek out more durable outfits that will last, and if they no longer fit, place unwanted clothes in a material recycling bin or donate – never just throw them away.

 As consumers we rarely consider the context and impact when buying products, for example, considering the workers and factories that made a product, the journey to the store a product made, how the packaging was produced, etc. Living a simple life means becoming more mindful of what you consume and thinking more about a product’s journey and environmental impact, therefore making more considered purchases.

 According to the Chinese philosopher Confucius, “Life is really simple but we insist on making it complicated.”
 I would have to agree.
-For me, it's clear these science-backed benefits of living a simpler life are enormous and can only add to increased happiness too.
+For me, it's clear these science-backed benefits of living a simpler life are enormous and can only add to our increased happiness.

 happiness.com | The fine art of being: learn, practice, share